 application and when you think in Copilot you have an application which

 encompasses multiple services right?
 So your application will deploy a load

 balanced service in this case which has a Docker image that needs an ECR

 repository.
 This all happens at that initialization phase right Nathan?

-Nathan: Yeah so I’ve kind of to save some time I’ve skipped that initial initialization but you can see here I’ve brought up the manifest that was created for the service and you can see that it has specified a location for the Dockerfile, the port, and other different parameters of the application that’s being built.
+Nathan: Yeah so to save some time I’ve skipped that initial initialization but you can see here I’ve brought up the manifest that was created for the service and you can see that it has specified a location for the Dockerfile, the port, and other different parameters of the application that’s being built.

 So now all I have to do is… basically that was super easy for me all

 copilot init and it selected and found those settings and now all I have